 Playing my part

-Together with the International Energy Agency (IEA), the Commission has published a series of actions that citizens can take to reduce their energy use, save money and at the same time support Ukraine by reducing our dependence on Russian fossil fuels.
-The Playing my part report suggests 9 individual actions, that if implemented by many, will make a big difference for the planet.
+Together with the International Energy Agency (IEA), the Commission has published a series of actions that citizens can take to reduce their energy use, save money and at the same time support Ukraine by reducing the EU's dependence on Russian fossil fuels.
+The Playing my part report suggests 9 individual actions, that, if implemented by many, can make a difference.

 Energy efficiency aims at a progressive reduction of energy consumption across all sectors, and is a necessary pre-condition to the clean energy transition.
-In the context of a periodic spike in the EU energy prices, energy efficiency measures and investments also have an important role to play in
+Especially in the context of high energy prices, energy efficiency measures and investments have an important role to play in